 Paul Golin, Executive Director

 Paul Golin is executive director of the Society for Humanistic Judaism.
 For nearly two decades, Paul has helped Jewish organizations and movements better understand the key trends affecting North American Jewry, including intermarriage, engagement, disaffiliation, and inclusion.
-Paul’s writing has appeared in the Forward, the New York Jewish Week, Tablet, and elsewhere.
+Paul’s writing has appeared in the Forward, the New York Jewish Week, Huffington Post, and elsewhere.
 He co-authored the books: 20 Things for Grandparents of Interfaith Grandchildren To Do (And Not Do) To Nurture Jewish Identity In Their Grandchildren (2007) and How To Raise Jewish Children…Even When You’re Not Jewish Yourself (2010).
 Paul previously served as associate executive director of Big Tent Judaism/Jewish Outreach Institute where he helped pioneer and refine effective engagement techniques.
 Paul is the white Ashkenazi half of a “Jewpanese” (Jewish/Japanese) Jewish multiracial household.
 He maintains the Jewpanese page on Facebook and tweets sporadically at @paulgolin.
 Click here to reach Paul by email.

 Miriam Jerris, Rabbi